 Should you apply by yourself or hire a professional tax relief firm?

 If you owe less than $5,000, you probably should try to negotiate with the IRS directly.
 Although tax relief firms are valuable assets to have on your side when negotiating a settlement with the IRS, their fees can outweigh the savings they generate when dealing with small tax debts.

 However, if your tax debt is larger or you’re concerned about a tax audit, you should seriously consider hiring a certified tax relief company that has tax attorneys and CPAs on staff.
 Click here to get a free consultation with a senior tax professional.
 Find out, for free, what tax relief programs you qualify for.

-Supermoney only recommends companies that are accredited by the BBB, are financially sound, offer reasonable and affordable fees, provide payment options, and have CPAs and tax attorneys on staff.Get Help w/ Free Consultation
+SuperMoney only recommends companies that are financially sound, offer reasonable and affordable fees, provide payment options, and have CPAs and tax attorneys on staff.Get Help w/ Free Consultation